 The TPSC collects these Subregional Plans and integrates them into a single coordinated preliminary MAPP Regional Plan.
-The TPSC assesses the adequacy and security of the preliminary MAPP Regional Plan to meet the local. subregional, regional and inter-regional reliability and market needs, and where required, identifies and evaluates alternatives and recommends preferred plans to address deficiencies.
+The TPSC assesses the adequacy and security of the preliminary MAPP Regional Plan to meet the local, subregional, regional and inter-regional reliability and market needs, and where required, identifies and evaluates alternatives and recommends preferred plans to address deficiencies.
 The final MAPP Regional Plan is submitted to the RTC for approval.
 The appropriate Transmission Owning Members of MAPP, as that term is defined in the MAPP Restated Agreement, are responsible for designing, constructing and placing into service the various transmission projects comprising the MAPP Regional Plan, after satisfying applicable regulatory requirements.

 The TPSC initiates several activities as part of a planning process to produce the MAPP Regional Plan.
 These activities included collection of planning input data, preparation of study models, the formation of SPGs to collect and coordinate individual Member Plans, collaboration with regulatory agencies, and a procedure to study and evaluate the effectiveness of proposed enhancements in addressing regional and inter-regional problems.

-Process Steps for MAPP Regional Plan Development.
-The TPSC shall prepare 4.2 the MAPP Regional Plan as set forth in the MAPP Restated Agreement and this Attachment P and as detailed in the TPSC procedures.
-The TPSC uses milestone dates as established in the MAPP Regional Transmission Planning Procedures Manual for the following items: 4.2.1 TPSC Data Collection from Members (Annually) Ongoing studies of the SPG Member and Working Group. (a) (b) Subregional Plan Addendum report submitted to TPSC.
-4.2.2 Data Analysis by TPSC (during the MAPP Regional Plan year): (a) Analyze history of constrained interface performance.
-Analyze history of transmission loading relief requests. (c) Review of reliability assessment studies and reports.
-4.2.3 TPSC Model Preparation: Select base case models from appropriate MRO Model Series. (a) (b) Add Member and SPG plans to models.
-Solicit input from stakeholders including additions or changes to (c) transmission, generation, and demand resources, in developing base-line assumptions and models.
-Validate firm transactions, major new loads, transmission and new (d) generation.
-4.2.4 TPSC Study Procedures: Evaluate base system with Member/SPG planned additions (local (a) plans).
-Identify and evaluate alternative plans to meet regional and inter-(b) regional reliability and market requirements (assess impacts on local plans).
-Utilize an appropriate combination of technical analysis and (c) engineering judgment to determine preferred solutions when competing solution options proposed to meet system needs are Issued by: Edward Hulls, PSOC Chair received from a SPG.
-Technical analysis may include, but is not limited to, load flow (steady state, contingency and loss analysis), transient stability, voltage stability, small signal stability and economic analysis as deemed necessary by the SPG Members.
-Engineering judgment may include such factors as the extent to which proposed alternative solutions meet applicable planning criteria and other regulatory requirements, expected levels of public acceptance and projected environmental impacts.
+- 4.2 Process Steps for MAPP Regional Plan Development.
+The TPSC shall prepare the MAPP Regional Plan as set forth in the MAPP Restated Agreement and this Attachment P and as detailed in the TPSC procedures.
+The TPSC uses milestone dates as established in the MAPP Regional Transmission Planning Procedures Manual for the following items: - 4.2.1 TPSC Data Collection from Members (Annually) - (a) Ongoing studies of the SPG Member and Working Group. - (b) Subregional Plan Addendum report submitted to TPSC. - 4.2.2 Data Analysis by TPSC (during the MAPP Regional Plan year): - (a) Analyze history of constrained interface performance. - (b) Analyze history of transmission loading relief requests. - (c) Review of reliability assessment studies and reports. - 4.2.3 TPSC Model Preparation: - (a) Select base case models from appropriate MRO Model Series. - (b) Add Member and SPG plans to models. - (c) Solicit input from stakeholders including additions or changes to transmission, generation, and demand resources, in developing base-line assumptions and models. - (d) Validate firm transactions, major new loads, transmission and new generation.